freedge/gomeme/README.md

 Usage on Windows:

-It might be installed using [the app installer](http://httpd-freedge-demo.apps.us-east-1.starter.openshift-online.com/gomeme.appinstaller) or from the msix released.
+It might be installed using the msix released.

 ```
 $env:GOMEME_ENDPOINT="https://workbench:8443/automation-api"